rtreacy87/pass-setup/pass_sync_wikis/05_Understanding_Git_Hooks.md

 ```

 What this script does:
-- Temporarily stashes any changes that aren't part of the current commit
+- Saves the current HEAD commit for reference
+- Stashes ALL changes, including both staged and unstaged changes
 - Pulls the latest changes from the repository with rebase
 - Tries both `master` and `main` branch names (to handle different GitHub defaults)
-- Restores the stashed changes
+- Restores the stashed changes, including the staged ones
+- Handles errors gracefully, allowing the commit to proceed even if the pull fails
-- Provides feedback about what's happening
+- Provides detailed feedback about what's happening at each step

 ### Step 3: Create the post-commit Hook